|Brand||ETA / Valjoux|

 Most modern examples of the caliber 7750 will have 25 jewels.
 The first versions had 17 jewels.
 There are other versions with 24 jewels.

 If you see plastic parts in your caliber 7750 watch movement, do not be alarmed.
-It does mean you have a fake watch!
+It does not mean you have a fake watch!
 The reset lever (stop lever) on the central chronograph wheel is constructed from plastic on many 7750s.
 Chronoswiss was the first watch company to start using a metal stop lever, which ETA subsequently began using as well.
+According to ETA, the parts made from plastic should not be cleaned during a service.

 Although the caliber 7750 was engineered to have a day/date calendar complication at 3:00, it doesn’t mean your watch will have either one.
 Some watch companies opt for a cleaner design without the day/date or with just a date.